 An alternative will be purchasing your own machinery and supplies via trusted online retailers like EcoFreen, which provide a great variety of products necessary for your business.
 This will help to save money and time on finding manufacturers, as well as gain your brand independence.

 6) Choose a brand name, logo, and market profile

 Once you have determined that you can manufacturer your clothing items with reasonable production costs, then you can start to plan your public profile.
 This will involve picking a name for your business and a logo.
+You can use an online logo maker for designing an easy and quick logo in six easy steps.
 It can also involve designing a website with an eCommerce platform like Etsy or Shopify.

 Customers prefer brands that have a compelling story, which makes it a good idea to weave it into your brand name, website, and logo.
 You need to be done with this by the time the manufacturing process starts.
 This ensures you will be ready when the goods are ready.

 7) Choose a price point for your items